Tyler H. Chang

 Primary Prog.
 Lang: Python 3

-2020.
+2020 (latest release 2024).
 DelaunaySparse: Interpolation via a sparse subset of the Delaunay triangulation

 Primary Prog.
 Lang: Fortran 2003